granto/adublog/content/blog/why-build-an-adu.md

 path: why-build-an-adu
 date: 2020-10-16T05:29:37.527Z
 title: Why Build an ADU?
-description: This post explains the some of the reasons why we built an ADU and why it made financial sense.
+description: This post explains some of the reasons why we built an ADU and why it made financial sense.
 ---
 In 2018, my husband and I decided to buy our first investment property in the Southern California market.
 Our goal was to increase our income during retirement.